Guo-Stone/MambaMorph/README.md

 ```

 # Data
 We implement MambaMorph on our brain MR-CT data SR-Reg which is developed from SynthRAD 2023 (https://synthrad2023.grand-challenge.org/).
+The SR-Reg dataset is undergoing careful processing and will be published with the next version of MambaMorph.